lilschmitz/Project_1_StarrySky/README.md

 ## Development server

-REMEMBER to run `npm install` to ensure that the correct Angular CLI package is installed!
-Before running `ng serve`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding